Revised January 17, 2022

-But, some anxious birds need extra support.
+But, some nervous birds need extra support.

 We never like to have to give our birds prescription medications for behavior-based feather picking i we don't have to.
 No one want a "drugged-up" bird.
 But most parrots will not be able to achieve the calm they need to quit behavioral feather picking without some of anxious bird supplement.

 Luckily, there's a wide array of natural adaptogen herbs that can safely calm your bird.
 One of the best of these natural supplements is UnRuffledRx Bird Calming Tea.
 Made from 6, safe, natural botanicals, just brew into a tea or pour some on top and watch your bird stop fluttering, biting, shrieking and other anxiety-related behavior.

 Avian Calm is also called UnRuffledRx Parrot Calming Formula.
 It's active ingredients are two amino acids that naturally occur in your birds body.
 L-Theanine and GABA are safe amino acids that occur naturally in the brain.
 They work to lower the level of excitatory chemicals in the brain that cause stress and anxiety.
 The UnRuffledRx Parrot Calming Formula blends these ingredients to promote a sense of calm in birds.

 We recommend combining UnRuffledRx Parrot Calming Formula with a feather growth supplement, such as UnRuffledRx FeatherUp!
 The B vitamins in FeatherUp! amplify L-Theanine, which helps send a message to the brain for it to settle down.